ClamAV: Multiple vulnerabilities

 All supported architectures

-By sending a malicious attachment to a mail server running ClamAV, or
+By sending a malicious attachment to a mail server that is hooked with

-attacker could cause a Denial of Service and potentially the execution
+ClamAV, a remote attacker could cause a Denial of Service or the

 There is no known workaround at this time.

 All ClamAV users should upgrade to the latest version: